JimDesu/basis-lang/README.md

 .witness ReverseOrd[NumberField] : Ord (before = afterOrEqual)
 ```

 Resolution is simple: if only one witness could apply at a use site, it's used automatically, and you never think about it — the whole-program common case.
-If more than one could apply, the site is an error until you *say which one you mean*: name it at the site, or once per file with a `.using` directive:
+If more than one could apply, the site is an error until you *say which one you mean*: name it at the site, or make a standing choice with a `.using` directive — valid at the file preamble or anywhere a statement is, scoping to the enclosing scope and shadowing inward:

 ```
-.using ForwardOrd   ; this file's standing choice
+.using ForwardOrd          ; the file's standing choice

+.cmd audit: Batch b =
+    .using ReverseOrd      ; scope-level: shadows the file's ...                    ;   choice for this command's frame
 ```

 There is no cleverness in between — no ranking, no "most specific module wins," no import-order effects.
 Nothing you import can silently change which witness your code dispatches through; a new competitor arriving in your dependency graph can at worst turn a site into a loud error asking you to choose.
 (That's the no-spooky-action principle from the introduction, applied to dispatch.)